DafnyVSCode/Dafny-VSCode/README.md

 ## Release Notes
+* 0.4.4: Uninstall task of dafny on windows.
+* 0.4.0: Automatic download and installation task on windows.
 * 0.2.0: Full refactoring of the plugin. issues/3 from ferry~ fixed.
 * 0.1.2: Refactored/tweaked UI code, Added `dafny.restartDafnyServer` ("Restart Dafny Server") command.
 * 0.1.0: Added syntax highlighting, tested on Ubuntu and OSX.